Mastercard/transaction-api-reference-app/README.md

 1. Format PKCS #8
 2. Uncheck “Include Root Chain”
 The certificate will be available to download.
-Save it to a safe location so that it can be uploaded it to your project in Mastercard Developers or used within your client's run command.
+Save it to a safe location so that it can be uploaded to your project in Mastercard Developers or used within your client's run command.

 ### Configuration <a name="configuration"></a>
 With the PKCS12 file downloaded from [KMP](https://www.mastercardconnect.com/-/store-plus/item-details/A/ckmp) configure the properties for your client as explained below -